SPRING Forward into Road Ride Season! Sunday, March 8

 Please RSVP only after you’ve made sure you can attend.
 It is inconsiderate to RSVP prior to committing to attending since it affects the experience of the other cyclists in attendance.
 We understand that things come up last-minute.
 Be sure to email us if you can’t attend: connect@newenglandexpeditionriders.com.

-Date & Time: Saturday, Jan 24, 12pm Start (LATE START)
+Date & Time: Saturday, April 4, 9am Start

-Location: Start and end in Weston, MA
+Location: Start and end in Norwood, MA

-Date & Time: Saturday, January 24, 2026, 12:00pm start
+Date & Time: Saturday, April 4, 9:00am start

 RSVPs: Required, see bottom of page for RSVP form